Skip to main content

 How to Create a District Assignment

-Step-by-step guide for creating assignments at the district level, including status options.
+Step-by-step guide for creating assignments at the district level, including status options and configuration settings.

 Written by Stephanie